-- 7.1 This section seeks to highlight the main issues relevant to the determination of the application and assesses the scheme against the local and national planning policies and guidance referenced in section 5.0 above. - 7.2 In formulating the proposal, special regard has been given to the more detailed requirements of the development plan.
-The requirements and standards of these documents have heavily influenced the final scheme, ensuring that a development of the highest possible quality, appropriate to its setting, is submitted for approval. - 7.3 The main issues that are considered pertinent to the appraisal of this proposal are: - The principle of development - The design of the proposal and its impact on the character and appearance of the surrounding area
+- 7.1 This section seeks to highlight the main issues relevant to the determination of the application and assesses the scheme against the local and national planning policies and guidance referenced in section 5.0 above, as well as dealing with the issues raised in the previously referenced refusal notice. - 7.2 In formulating the proposal, special regard has been given to the more detailed requirements of the development plan.
+The requirements and standards of these documents have heavily influenced the final scheme, ensuring that a development of the highest possible quality, appropriate to its setting, is submitted for approval. - 7.3 The main issues that are considered pertinent to the appraisal of this proposal are: - The principle of development.